ramonszo/wikipedia-redefined.php/README.md

 Wikipedia Redefined
 ===
-A different way to read wiki articles.
+A different way to read wiki articles. [`See a demo here.`](https://projects.ramon.codes/wikipedia-redefined)

 > **Note:**
 >